 An expression consisting in a constant evaluates to this constant.
+For example, 3.14 or [||].

 Value paths

 An expression consisting in an access path evaluates to the value bound to this path in the current evaluation environment.
 The path can be either a value name or an access path to a value component of a module.